 Scot says that bear markets are simply an inevitable part of the natural economic cycle.
 So instead of attempting to time the market, investors should focus on “quality” investing from the start.
 By focusing on quality, investors will build a durable portfolio that can withstand economic downturns.

-Additionally, Scot adds, “We can apply a quality filter across every economic sector of the stock market.
-When we look for quality, we look first for consistent profitability.
-We also look for what we term “high-quality earnings,” where earnings and the cash flows they produce are fairly tightly aligned.”
+Additionally, Scot adds, “We can apply a quality filter across every economic sector of the stock market.”
+When we look for quality, we first look for consistency in profitability.
+We also look for what we term “high-quality earnings,” where earnings and the cash flows they produce are fairly tightly aligned.

 Part of Scots investment strategy is to find shareholder-friendly companies.
 Companies that pay regular dividends and raise their payouts consistently would fall into this category.